 Uploading Files

-You can upload one or multiple files—such as leases, reports, images, architectural requests, and legal or financial documents—directly within the relevant section of ManageCasa (for example: Property, Contact, Transactions, Maintenance, or Architecture Request).
+You can upload one or multiple files (e.g., leases, reports, images, architectural requests, legal or financial documents) directly within the relevant section of ManageCasa, such as Property, Contact, Transactions, Maintenance, or Architecture Requests.

 Most common file formats are supported.
-We recommend widely used formats that are easy to open across devices, such as PDF, PNG, JPG, and Microsoft Office files.
-If you encounter an issue uploading a specific file type, please contact our support team and we’ll be happy to assist.
+We recommend using widely compatible formats like PDF, PNG, JPG, and Microsoft Office files.
+If you experience issues with a specific file type, please contact Support for assistance.

 Using Folders